jmd-dk/concept/doc/tutorial/gadget.rst

    force by grouping particles together.

-   Lastly, the values of physical constants employed by CO\ *N*\ CEPT and GADGET-2 differ slightly, which will make a small difference for the comparison.
+   Lastly, the values of physical constants employed by CO\ *N*\ CEPT and GADGET-2 differ slightly, which will make a noticeable difference for the comparison.
 If the GADGET-2 source code you are using is the one that goes with the CO\ *N*\ CEPT installation, all such constants of the GADGET-2 source code have been patched to match the values used by CO\ *N*\ CEPT.